 These provisions include a provision for claims reported but not settled (RBNS) and a provision for claims incurred but not reported (IBNR).
-As at 31 December 2019, these provisions for non-life insurance claims totalled CZK 21.98 billion, up by CZK 5.92 billion on the previous year.
+As at 31 December 2020, these provisions for non-life insurance claims totalled CZK 21 billion, down by CZK 0.9 billion on the previous year.

-They also include a provision for unearned premiums, which rose by CZK 1.85 billion year on year to stand at CZK 7 billion as at 31 December 2019.
+They also include a provision for unearned premiums, which changed little year on year and stood at CZK 7.1 billion as at 31 December 2020.